jonathanschaaij/personalWebsite/README.md

 ## TODO:
-- Add LinkedIn to socials
 - Add about me section with images
+    - Add a scouting image
+    - Add the text
 - netlify contact form at the bottom?